NikosKontou/Search-Engines-and-Web-Mining/README.md

 # Wikipedia Scraper
 # By Antoniadis, Kontoudakis, Skolarikos
 A lightweight Python scraper for extracting text and structured data (such as episode lists) from Wikipedia pages.
+A web GUI that uses the scrapped documents for a virtual assistant.

 ## Features